Josh Bell Preview, Player Props: Marlins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Brewers' 3.91 team ERA ranks sixth across all MLB pitching staffs.
+- The Brewers have a 3.89 team ERA that ranks fourth among all league pitching staffs.

 - The Brewers rank 21st in baseball in home runs given up (181 total, 1.3 per game).